 Pothole Patching Mixes

-Most pavements will require repairs such as potholes, utility cuts or traffic loading.
-The kinds of defects may vary from minor abrasions to major holes.
-Prompt repair can control expenditures and prolong the service life of a pavement.
-There are a number of different ways of producing the repair material needed.
+Most pavements require routine maintenance such as pothole repairs, utility cut restauration, traffic inflicted deficiencies, and defects ranging from minor maintenance activities to major holes.
+Prompt repairs can control expenditures while also minimizing traffic disruptions and prolonging the service life of a pavement.
+There are a number of different products available to provide agencies and consumers solutions to these problems.

-Emulsions used to make hot mixed cold mix can be either cationic or anionic.
-They can have very high residue (very little water) or like a conventional asphalt emulsion
+Emulsions used to make cold mix can be either cationic or anionic.
+They can have very high residues (very little water) or they can be more like a conventional asphalt emulsion.

-They are designed with the proper solvents to ensure that the cold mix has low temperature workability and high temperature stability.
-They are used in the production of conventional cold mix.
-They have unique formulations that resists stripping and bleeding.
-Emulsions available are CCM5, ACM5, CCP3 and HF1000M.
-There are also polymer versions available.
+Certain emulsions are designed with solvents to ensure that the ensuing cold mix has low-temperature workability and high-temperature stability.
+These emulsions are used in the production of conventional cold mix and have unique formulations that resists stripping and bleeding.
+The available emulsion grades include C

-Cutback asphalt used for the cold mix patch process is SC800.
-The cold patch material is produced in a hot mix plant.
-The cold mix has the appearance of regular surface hot mix but has low temperature workability and cohesion.
-Both are normally developed to have a minimum stockpile life of at least six months.
+The cutback asphalt used for a cold mix patch process is a SC-800.
+This cold patch material is produced in a hot mix plant and has the appearance of a regular surface hot mix but has low-temperature workability and excellent cohesion.
+Cutbacks can be developed to have relatively prolonged stockpile life (i.e. minimum four months).